wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 metadata:
   robots: index
 ---
-All VWO FME SDKs implement an advanced event batching mechanism to efficiently handle tracking for visitor events, conversion goals, and custom attributes.
+All VWO FE SDKs implement an advanced event batching mechanism to efficiently handle tracking for visitor events, conversion goals, and custom attributes.
 Instead of sending each event individually, the SDK collects them in memory and dispatches them in bulk within a single network request.

 This batching approach offers several advantages: